Turbo Pascal Compiler Written in Turbo Pascal

 • Optimizing code generator

-• Understanding of importing object files
+• Understanding how object files are imported

 • Optimizing linker with excellent approach to resolve references